ipMang/iWorks-mailMerge/README.md

 - Merging 1 row of data in Numbers into a Pages Template, on your Mac

 How to use:
-- Input your data into iWorks Number first (first table of first worksheet);
+- Input your data into iWorks Numbers first (first table of first worksheet);
-- put the number file into your iCloud Drive (or whereever you like, remember to change the path in the script)
+- put the Numbers file (my file name is "Letter register") into your iCloud Drive/Numbers (change to wherever you like, remember to change the path and filename in the script)
-- headers should be same as placeholder field in Pages
+- Numbers table headers must be same as placeholder field in Pages
-- create a template in Pages, create your placeholders in document, and save as Template
+- create a template in Pages, create your placeholders in document, and save as Template & put into template chooser
 - run the script using Script Editor, enter the table row you want to merge.
-- done!
+- done! the merged doc will appear in your iCloud Drive/Pages/docMerge folder.

 Further use with iOS Entangler:
 - install the script into Entangler (Mac)